ehrenbentz/LASERcoder/README.md

 ## Installation

 Download the installer for your platform from the [Releases](../../releases) page and run it.
-That's it — the installers bundle everything LASERcoder needs, including its own media playback libraries.
-No Python, no dependencies, no setup.
+The installers bundle everything LASERcoder needs, including its own media playback libraries.

 | Platform | Download | Notes |
 |----------|----------|-------|